lanterndata/lantern_extras/README.md

 ## Description

-This is a CLI application that creates vector embeddings from your postgres data.
+This is a CLI application that generates vector embeddings from your postgres data.

 ## How to use